Zhong-Lab-UCSD/HiFislides/README.md

 # HiFislides
 /*

-Works by Stanley, Pie, Brianne and many others in Zhong Lab
+Works by Stanley, Ekko, Pie, Brianne and many others in Zhong Lab

 Hello world!